-Studying International Affairs seemed a logical choice considering Erin’s experience with the National Security Language Initiative for Youth scholarship and Political Science a perfect complement given her personal upbringing.
+Studying International Affairs seemed a logical choice considering Erin’s experience with the National Security Language Initiative for Youth scholarship and Political Science made a perfect complement given her personal upbringing.
 “I grew up with news and political commentary shows constantly on the TV and radio, interning for a Democratic congresswoman and attending Republican political rallies, and speaking across the country as a youth activist.”
-She adds, “I grew up valuing my voice and its power, its ability to affect positive change and responsibility to do so.
+She added, “I grew up valuing my voice and its power, its ability to effect positive change and responsibility to do so.
 Still, I knew I wouldn’t be nearly as effective without being well-informed and engaged with the world.”

 Erin completed two research-based co-ops at the Center for Resilience Studies at Northeastern and its successor, the Global Resilience Institute.
 She was able to dive headfirst into a truly multidisciplinary approach to security – resilience, or the ability to prepare for, respond to and recover from any threat, man-made or otherwise.
 Her work examined everything from dam management practices in South Carolina to cybersecurity concerns and gray zone conflict.
 Erin also pursued a summer research experience funded through the Summer Scholars Independent Research Fellowship, focusing on utilizing imperfect produce as one component of a larger solution to reduce food waste in the U.S.